omri30000/Serverus/README.md

-# Catch & Shoot
+# Serverus
-Catch & Shoot is an intrusion detection and prevention system which uses deep learning tools in order to identify and avoid attacks on servers (based on ubuntu OS).
+Serverus is an intrusion detection and prevention system which uses deep learning tools in order to identify and avoid attacks on servers (based on ubuntu OS).

 Created by *Ofir Shapira* and *Omri Zaiman*

 ## Table of contents
 Make sure you have the following technologies installed in your machine:
+#### Python modules
+- pika (for message queue)
--
+- crontab (for IPTables)

 ## Installation
 todo